Kadian Detox

 Anxiety often goes hand-in-hand with withdrawal-induced depression, and many people will start to get extremely upset or anxious when they cannot obtain more of the drug.

-The most dangerous possible outcome, however, is usually relapsing.
+The most dangerous possible outcome is relapsing.
 Many people return to opioid abuse because the symptoms of withdrawal are so oppressive.
 Sadly, this can lead to overdose, as most do not realize that their tolerances for the drug have diminished during detox.
-Being in a detox center is one of the only ways to really take the potential for relapse out of the equation during your Kadian detox program.
+Being in a detox center is one of the only ways to take the potential for relapse out of the equation during your Kadian detox program.

 What Treatment Options Are Available for Withdrawal?

 Local Kadian detox centers may offer many different types of treatment options for withdrawal.
-According to the National Institute on Drug Abuse, doctors use a special scale to determine how severe one’s opioid withdrawal symptoms are (called the Clinical Opiate Withdrawal Scale or COWS).
+Doctors use a special scale to determine how severe one’s opioid withdrawal symptoms are (called the Clinical Opiate Withdrawal Scale or COWS).
 Treatment options may be tweaked depending on the needs of the individual patient.

 Medications

 Medications help treat withdrawal symptoms and reduce cravings.
-Some medications are especially beneficial when used as maintenance drugs, which allow them to maintain the individual patient and to help them become stabilized enough to begin recovery.
-Different medications have different uses and may be more or less beneficial for certain patients depending on their needs.
+Some medications are especially beneficial when used as maintenance drugs, which treat cravings and withdrawal symptoms on a more long-term basis.
+Others are designed to help the individual stabilize enough to begin recovery.

-The most commonly used medications in opioid withdrawal treatment are
+The most commonly used medications in opioid withdrawal treatment include:

 Behavioral therapies

 Behavioral therapies are often part of detox because they help make the transition to rehab smoother.
 Some patients also need these treatment options because they are experiencing severe co-occurring disorders and/or psychological symptoms associated with withdrawal.
-According to the NIDA, behavioral therapies are the most commonly used treatment for addiction, which is another reason why they commonly exist as part of detox treatment.
+Behavioral therapies are the most commonly used treatment for addiction, which is another reason why they commonly exist as part of detox treatment.

 Some of the most commonly used behavioral therapies in Kadian detox programs include